IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 Before installing Db2 Community Edition on Windows, ensure the following requirements are met:
-- Administrator privileges
+- Administrator privileges on the Windows system
-- For Docker-based installation, install Docker Desktop for Windows
+- Docker Desktop for Windows installed (for Docker‑based installations)
-- At least 4 GB of RAM allocated for the Db2 container
+- Minimum of 4 GB RAM allocated for running the Db2 container
-- Sufficient disk space (minimum 20 GB recommended)
+- Minimum of 20 GB available disk space (recommended)

 ### Installation options